 Metabolic regulation of lymphocyte metalloprotease mediated shedding

 Whelan JT, Chen J, Miller J, Morrow RL, Lingo JD, Merrell K, Shaikh SR, Bridges LC.
-9-cis-Retinoic acid promotes cell adhesion through integrin dependent and independent mechanisms across immune lineages.
-J Nutr Biochem, in press.
-2012.
+9-cis-retinoic acid promotes cell adhesion through integrin dependent and independent mechanisms across immune lineages.
+J Nutr Biochem 2013; 24(5):832-841

 Wei S, Xu G, Bridges LC, Williams P, Nakayama T, Shah A, Grainger RM, White JM, DeSimone DW.
 Roles of ADAM13-regulated Wnt activity in early Xenopus eye development.
 Dev Biol.
 2012;363(1):147-154.